-ΔS = change in water storage within the cover system profile; and
+$\Delta S$ = change in water storage within the cover system profile; and

-ITF = interflow (assumed to be zero).
+ITF = interflow (assumed to be zero)

-Precipitation was measured at site with a tipping bucket rain gauge to measure rainfall and an assumed snow water equivalent (SWE) of 0.1 kg/m2.
-Daily spring melt was estimated by the degree-day method with a degree-day coefficient of 2.74 mm/degree-day C and an estimated snow ripening period of 7 days (USDA 2004).
-Snow density measurements and sonic ranger instruments would allow for a better understanding on how the SWE contributes to the daily water balance.
+Precipitation was measured at site with at tipping bucket rain gauge to measure rainfall and measured SWE of 0.15 and 0.22 kg/m.
+Daily spring melt was estimated by the degree-day method with a degree day coefficient of 2.74 mm/degree-day C and an estimated snow ripening period of seven days (USDA, 2004).

-Runoff is not measured at the cover trials but was estimated during spring freshet and large rainfall events based on Okane's experience at sites where runoff is monitored.
-At similar sites, to produce a runoff event of 1 mm, rainfall events of at least 10 mm were required in periods of ~24 hours or less.
+Runoff is not measured at the PAG field trials but was estimated during spring freshet and large rainfall events based on Okane's experience at sites where runoff is monitored.
+At similar sites, to produce a runoff event of 1 mm, rainfall events of at least 10 mm were required in periods of $\sim$ 24 hours or less.
 Based on these findings, runoff events were estimated for the monitoring period as approximately 10% of daily rainfall totals exceeding 10 mm during spring and summer months.
-As the Rainy River site experienced a wet fall, runoff events were estimated for September and October from solving the water balance equation given the response of measured change in storage.
-It is Okane's experience at sites with similar climatic conditions that the majority of snowmelt reports as runoff, as it occurs while the lower cover system profile is still frozen, inhibiting infiltration through the cover system profile.

 The primary purpose of the water balance is to estimate net percolation rates.
-Net percolation was estimated based on changes in water storage in the compacted clay layer, suction gradients, and conservative flow limitations of a barrier layer (hydraulic conductivity equal to or greater than 10-7 cm/s).
+Net percolation was estimated based on changes in water storage in the compacted clay layer, suction gradients, and conservative flow limitations of a barrier layer (hydraulic conductivity equal to or lesser than 10-7 cm/s).